How to Get a Home Loan

 Shop around when it comes to mortgage lenders and getting a home loan.
 If you intend on doing some comparison shopping, have the credit pulls done within two weeks of each one.
 You take a little “ding” on your credit score for applying.
 If you have them done within two weeks of one another, you’ll have only the one “ding”.

-If you’re looking for a home loan in Southwest / Southern Ohio, the Greater Cincinnati area we can help.
-We buy and sell dozens of homes each year and frequently make referrals to lenders.
+If you’re looking for a home loan in Southwest / Southern Ohio, the Greater Cincinnati area I can help.
+I buy and sell dozens of homes each year and frequently make referrals to lenders.

-If you’d like a list of quality lenders we trust and work with, complete this form.
-Your information is never shared with third parties and we don’t ask for sensitive information.
-We just send you a list of lenders.
+If you’d like a list of quality lenders I trust and work with, complete this form.
+Your information is never shared with third parties and I don’t ask for sensitive information.
+I just send you a list of lenders.